infobip/infobip-jackson-extension/README.md

 [Showcase](infobip-jackson-extension-module/src/test/java/com/infobip/jackson/PresentPropertyDeserializerTest.java).

-If properties in json are not ignore-case equally with types names in your `TypeProvider`, then you can use `NamedPropertyTypeProvider` with actual json properties instead:
+If properties in json are not equal to lowercases types names in your implementation of `TypeProvider`, then you can use `NamedPropertyTypeProvider` interface with actual json properties instead:
 ```java
     @Getter
     @AllArgsConstructor